openshift-labs/cloud-native-guides/spring-boot-che.md

 You can use Maven to make sure the skeleton project builds successfully.
 You should get a `BUILD SUCCESS` message in the build logs, otherwise the build has failed.

-In Eclipse Che, click on **catalog-spring-boot** project in the project explorer, and then click on Commands Palette and click on **BUILD > build**
+In CodeReady Workspaces, click on **catalog-spring-boot** project in the project explorer, and then click on Commands Palette and click on **BUILD > build**

 ![Maven Build]({% image_path eclipse-che-commands-build.png %}){:width="340px"}